lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 These parameters are validated against the current parameters of the staking module to ensure that changes to both parameters are within the [limits](#Limits) set upon ET factory deployment and that the current values are provided correctly.

 The `currentXXX` values are required to ensure that the motion can be enacted only if the parameters have not been changed while the motion is in progress.
-This guarantees that concurrent motions can not be executed simultaneously and that effectively only one motion can be in progress at any moment.
+This guarantees that concurrent motions cannot be executed simultaneously and that effectively only one motion can be in progress at any moment.

 Once all of the actions above are done, the new motion is created.